-David appeared in the leading High Court case on privilege against self-exposure to a penalty (Rich v ASIC) and has appeared for defendant directors in civil penalty proceedings concerning the GIO/AMP takeover (ASIC v Vines), the One.Tel liquidation (ASIC v Rich), the MFS/Octaviar liquidation (ASIC v Managed Investments; White v ASIC; Anderson v ASIC).
+David appeared in the leading High Court case on privilege against self-exposure to a penalty (Rich v ASIC) and has appeared for defendant directors in civil penalty proceedings concerning the GIO/AMP takeover (ASIC v Vines), the One.Tel liquidation (ASIC v Rich) and the MFS/Octaviar liquidation (ASIC v Managed Investments; White v ASIC; Anderson v ASIC).

 David advises and appears in all aspects of corporate and personal insolvency.
 He appeared in the leading High Court and intermediate appellate cases on deeds of company arrangement (Lehman Brothers v City of Swan and BE Australia v Sutton).
 He appeared at first instance and on appeal for the principal defendant in the Arrium litigation (Anchorage v Sparkes).

 David advises and appears in a diverse range of commercial matters and equity matters.
-He appeared in Garcia v National Australia Bank – one of the leading High Court cases on unconscionability in a husband/wife/guarantee situation, Aid/Watch v Commissioner of Taxation – a High Court case defining the boundaries of charitable trusts and in Sze Tu v Lowe – an appellate decision on trusts, tracing, partnerships and indefeasibility of title and limitation of actions.
+He appeared in Garcia v National Australia Bank – one of the leading High Court cases on unconscionability in a husband/wife/guarantee situation, Aid/Watch v Commission of Taxation – a High Court case defining the boundaries of charitable trusts and in Sze Tu v Lowe – an appellate decision on trusts, tracing, partnerships and indefeasibility of title and limitation of actions.

 David has appeared and/or is currently appearing in several class action cases including the Brisbane floods securities class actions and the employment class action concerning casual workers at BHP coal mines and the Gunns forestry plantations.